eric-d-culver/Steganography/README.md

 **ngramCount.py**
 - python ngramCount.py -i filename n > ngramfile
 - ngramCount -i filename n > ngramfile
-Counts the ngrams in input file and outputs "Ngrams" followed by the value of n, followed by all the ngrams in the input file a space and their frequency, ordered with highest frequency first.
+Counts the ngrams in input file and outputs "Ngrams" followed by the value of n, followed by all the ngrams in the input file, a space, and their frequency, ordered with highest frequency first.
 Replaces newlines with the padding character U+80 to ease reading of output file.
 The output of this can be used as the input for huffman.py.
 Uses Python module pyngram (included).

 **huffman.py**